 We are not 'fast fashion'.
 Our clothes are of high quality and expected to last a long time.
 Many of our customers have told us that they have sold their pre-loved Kemi Telford items, which demonstrates their long-lasting value.
 With care, Kemi Telford clothes should last for years, or even generations - just like our mother's clothes did.

-In order to reduce waste, we have a section in our shop to sell seconds.
-These are items that have been manufactured by us but which - for a variety of reasons - didn't meet the very high standards that we require.
+To reduce waste, we have a section in our shop to sell samples and seconds.
+Seconds are items that have been manufactured by us but which - for a variety of reasons - didn't meet the very high standards that we require.
 Rather than reject them, we work with the manufacturer to fix any problems going forward, but we sell the items already made at a cheaper price.

-During manufacturing of clothes, remnant material is sometimes produced.
-Rather than waste it, we've worked with manufacturers to turn the remnants into lovely items - such as hair bows, pouches, and purses.
+During the manufacturing of clothes, remnant material is sometimes produced.
+Rather than waste it, we've worked with manufacturers to turn the remnants into lovely items - such as hair bows, scrunchies, and headbands.

-We constantly work to reduce the amount of plastic that our business uses.
-For example, we encourage our suppliers to send inventory to us using recycled cardboard (which we then recycle ourselves).
+We are committed to minimising the environmental impact of the packaging that our business uses.
+For example, we ask our suppliers to send us inventory in reused cardboard, which we then reuse or recycle.